stanislawbartkowski/hadoopsql/README.md

 ## Preparation

 Make sure that at least one Phoenix server is installed and running.
+Unfortunately, I discovered that in HDP 2.6.2 Phoenix Query Server should be installed on every host where HBbase Region Server is running.
+Otherwise, HBase Region Server will not restart because of lack of some Java classes.
 Also make sure that Phoenix client file are installed on the host you want to run the test.
-Otherwise log on to the machine where Phonix Query server is installed.
+Otherwise log on to the machine where Phoenix Query Server is installed.

 Goto HBase configuration -> Advanced -> Custom hbase-site -> Add Property -> hbase.table.sanity.check=false